mlund/faunus/docs/_docs/docs.md

 produces an output file, `out.json`, with move statistics, system properties etc.
 The script `yason.py` merely converts from YAML to JSON as the former, easier to read, is used in all examples.
-For more examples, see the `examples` folder.
+For more examples, see the [`examples` folder](https://github.com/mlund/faunus/tree/master/examples).

+## Getting Help

 To open the user-guide in a browser, type:

 ~~~ bash
 faunus-manual
 ~~~

+If you have questions, comments, or need help, create a ticket on [our Github issue page](https://github.com/mlund/faunus/issues).